 Originally made in Gouda 200 years ago, stroopwafels are available fresh at bakeries and food trucks across the Netherlands, as well as sold packaged in grocery stores.
 They come in mini sizes or versions the size of your face, like the one I tried.

 Also originally related to the city of Gouda is…well, Gouda.
-This yellow cheese is made from cow’s milk and can be aged anywhere from about 4 weeks to over a year.
+This yellow cheese, a staple of Dutch cuisine, is made from cow’s milk and can be aged anywhere from about 4 weeks to over a year.
 The younger versions tend to be very mild, and older versions may take on sweet, nutty flavors.
 Smoked Gouda is also very popular.

-I was not itching to try it (at all) and almost certainly wouldn’t have if it hadn’t been included on the food tour I took with Eating Amsterdam.
+I was not itching to try herring (at all) and almost certainly wouldn’t have if it hadn’t been included on the food tour I took.
 And you know what?
 I’m glad I did.
-I was shocked at its light, fresh taste when I had been expecting strong and super fishy.
+I was shocked at its light, fresh taste when I had expected strong and super fishy.
 A pleasant surprise.

-I was lucky to get a spot at the bar of the renowned and super popular Sama Sebo, where I tried the modified rijsttafel for one.
+I was lucky to get a spot at the bar of the renowned and super popular Sama Sebo where I tried the modified rijsttafel for one.
 I’m pretty sure it was just as fabulous as trying the whole spread, and I didn’t have to be rolled home.

 Dutch apple pie

 Dutch apple pies are similar to American apple pies, but they’re not as sweet, and the apples are densely stacked.
 I didn’t miss the extra sugar at all, and the cinnamon, raisins, and fresh whipped cream pushed it over the edge to make it one of the best desserts I’ve ever had.
-Trying Dutch apple pie is an absolute must on any trip to Amsterdam.
+Trying Dutch apple pie is an absolute must.